JohnnyBazooka89/StSModTheBlackbeard/README.md

 ## Special Thanks ##
 1. Thanks to the [developers](https://www.megacrit.com/) of **SlayTheSpire** for making such a good game.
 2. Thanks to the creators of ModTheSpire and BaseMod for creating great tools for modding.
+3. Thanks to the community of [Pixabay](https://pixabay.com) for many great, free images that I used for this mod.
-3. Thanks to [JoINrbs](https://www.twitch.tv/joinrbs) for great and educational Slay the Spire streams.
+4. Thanks to [JoINrbs](https://www.twitch.tv/joinrbs) for great and educational Slay the Spire streams.

 ## Other Mods ##
 List of other mods can be found at:
 * https://github.com/kiooeht/ModTheSpire/wiki/List-of-Known-Mods

 ## Contact ##
 - To report a bug, please create an [issue](https://github.com/JohnnyBazooka89/StSModTheBlackbeard/issues).
-You can also find me on Slay the Spire discord, on channel #unsupported-modding.
+You can also find me on Slay the Spire discord, on channel #unsupported-modding (my nickname: JohnnyBazooka89#8560).
 - If you really want to contact me, please send an e-mail to johnnybazooka89 \_a_t_ gmail dot com.